ChromiumMC/Chromium/README.md

 - Improved MCFunctions Syntax Usage
 - Simplifies the creation of Minecraft datapacks and resource packs
-- Includes Built-in functions for Datapacks and Resourcs
+- Includes Built-in functions for Datapacks and Resource Packs
 - Beginner Friendly

 ## Installing and using the language